edyrizalmuh/portfolio/_posts/2023-07-24-scraping-pos-indonesia-branch-names-and-addresses.md

 ---
-title: Scraping branch data of POS Indonesia
+title: Scraping POS Indonesia's Branch Names and Addresses
 tags: [Data Scraping, Data Cleaning, R, Rvest, Rselenium]
 style: border
 color: success
-description: Using Rselenium and Rvest to scrape branch data from POS Indonesia's official website.
+description: This post explains the scraping process on POS Indonesia's official website.
+The goal is to scrape branch names and addresses, which will be used in later projects.
+The scraping process was done using Rselenium and Rvest.
 ---

 {% include elements/figure.html image="assets/images/Pos_indo.png" %}